 All of that leaves me at group rituals.
 I have not done enough group rituals to really consider myself all that knowledgeable.
 I can handle myself fine with a piece of paper in my hand, with my speaking part laid out among the speaking parts of all.
 Putting one together?
 Well, that’s not for the feint of heart…and let’s just say that I am cognizant enough of my abilities and understanding to know when and where I am in over my head.
 I tend to leave group rituals to the people that know how to do that, and do it well.
 But I am learning.
 So maybe in the future, my writing on this will have changed ever so slightly.

 Tools?
 Flash cotton?
 Props?
 Costume?
 Ritual garb?
 Sure, why not?
 The basic elements of my ritual clothing is a green cloak and usually a t-shirt and jeans under that.
-Shadow has discussed with me the idea of getting some clothing together that I could use for ritual…think Renaissance type clothing…but that’s only in its initial phases of discussion.
+I have toyed with the idea of getting some clothing together that I could use for ritual…think Renaissance type clothing…but that’s only in its initial phases of contemplation.
 Right now, I remain in cloak, t-shirt, jeans and either boots or tennis shoes.

 In these days, where we are essentially shut into our homes over the #CoronaVirusPanic, you can find the time to make a daily ritual. get up and greet the sun.
 In the evenings, go outside in your backyard and bid the sun a fond farewell for the night.
 Get the Sun to promise to rise again in the morning.
 All of that is ritual.
 Something that is done over and over.
 Or if you prefer, spend some time in meditation with your chosen Gods.
 If you do circles for your rituals, do one to create sacred space for your meditation.
 Allow the circle to dissipate, just as you would in your ritual.